 Dynamic, usage-based insurance is still in its infancy.
 As the model matures, we’ll likely see a strong push for continued innovation in products offered.
 In addition, as more customers choose UBI policies and acquire a broader range of connected devices, the data stream will become a deluge.
 That’s good news for AI, which runs on data — the more, the better.
 But this also presents new challenges for insurers.

 To support innovative prevention-based coverage, CX leaders need to innovate just as quickly as the insurance products and the consumer tech they depend on — and that will require a layered approach to the technology architecture with a CX platform that can integrate with legacy systems of record.
 It’ll also be necessary to have a flexible and composable CX platform to integrate new AI applications and data sources as they arise.
-Sticking with existing, rigid CX systems will hobble efforts to provide increasingly personalised service and support.
-Composable CX platforms will enable the agility needed to manage operations in a highly dynamic and constantly evolving environment.
+Sticking with existing, rigid CX systems will hobble efforts to provide increasingly personalized service and support.

 To stay ahead of the innovation curve, adopt a strategy of targeted technology investments that will accommodate the need for flexibility and innovation — enabling a future-ready composable architecture.